Linear Model and Extensions

 \section{Further commments on OLS, ridge, and PCA}

-The SVD of $X$ is closely related to the {\it principal component analysis} (PCA), so is OLS and ridge regression.
+The SVD of $X$ is closely related to the {\it principal component analysis} (PCA).
 Assume that the columns of $X$ are centered, so $X^{\T} X = VD^2V^{\T}$ is proportional to the sample covariance matrix of $X$.
 Assume $d_1 \geq d_2 \geq \cdots$.
 PCA tries to find linear combinations of the covariate $x_i$ that contain maximal information.
 For a vector $v \in \mathbb{R}^p$, the linear combination $v^{\T} x_i $ has sample variance proportional to

 If we multiply $v$ by a constant $c$, the above sample variance will change by the factor $c^2$.
 So a meaningful criterion is to maximize $Q(v)$ such that $\|v\| = 1$.
 This is exactly the setting of Theorem \ref{thm::eigven-max-q}.
 The maximum value equals $d_1^2$ which is achieved by $V_1$, the first column of $V$.
 We call